 4. Sorrento

-Located on the picturesque Sorrentine Peninsula, Sorrento is a charming coastal town that offers breathtaking views of the Bay of Naples.
+Located on the picturesque Sorrentine Peninsula, Sorrento is a charming coastal town that offers stunning views of the Bay of Naples.
 Known for its production of limoncello, Sorrento is the perfect place to wander through narrow streets lined with colourful buildings, visit historic churches, and indulge in delicious Italian cuisine.

 From Sorrento, you can also take a boat trip to the enchanting island of Ischia.